 Neural networks are a subset of machine learning that attempt to replicate how the brain works when translating between two languages.

 NMT accounts for the context in which a word is used, instead of just translating each word on its own.

-For example, the technology recognises whether the text is using a formal register or slang.
+For example, the technology recognizes whether the text is using a formal register or slang.
 If a user makes any corrections, the system also updates itself with the new translation.

 As a result, these sophisticated systems achieve high-quality results and have since become the industry standard.